 - Lasting damage to the blood vessels or skin with scarring

-- Inflammation of the blood vessels affects the internal organs
+- Inflamed blood vessels affecting the internal organs

-Call your health care provider if you have symptoms of allergic vasculitis.
+Call your provider if you have symptoms of hypersensitivity vasculitis.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.